sandeepaamcp/API-Demo-REST/README.md

 # API-Demo-REST
-A demo app to temporary store data of some sensors and pass them to any user who requests it.
+A demo API from nodejs to temporary store data of some sensors in and pass them to any user who requests it.